cloverharvest/veeply/README.md

 4. To see visual rep of db: rails dbconsole => \x on => select * from users; => \q
 5. check_constraint for postgresql => acts as an extra layer of protection to check email column of invalid values aside from frontend validation of email
 6. update_attribute of Rails- SW
 7. After informing Rails to use SQL to store the schema, delete app/assets/javascripts/cable.js to prevent devise error(which thinks that action cable is required) and update config/application.rb.
+8. Rails validation => customer experience, check_constraint => security => code duplication which is ot good but => use test for each part of the stack to fight inconsistency in app.